sineadcullinane/timetableSite/README.md

 # timetableSite

-Very simple site built as a refresher for image mapping.
+Very simple site built using Bootstrap as a refresher for image mapping.